-New housing development will be supported within the identified settlement boundaries of Lower Eggleton, Fromes Hill, Stretton Grandison and Canon Frome as identified on Maps 2, 3, 4 and 5 where:
+New housing development will be supported within the identified settlement boundaries of Lower Eggleton, Fromes Hill, Stretton Grandison, Canon Frome and Eggleton as identified on Maps 2, 3, 4, 5 and 6 where:

-- 1. New developments, extensions and conversions are designed sensitively to respond to the setting of the site, and reflect the rural character of neighbouring buildings, using appropriate scale and materials; - 2.
-Schemes incorporate modern and innovative designs including sustainable design technologies to maximise resource and energy efficiency; - 3.
-Sites have suitable and safe access.
-The impact of additional traffic from development proposals on existing rural roadworks should be carefully

-- considered and suitable measures should be proposed to encourage appropriate traffic speeds; - Sufficient provision is made for adequate off-street parking where development is accessed from narrow rural roads; - 5.
-Provision is made for food growing opportunities such as through community allotments or orchards and gardens; - 6.
-Provision is made for the integration of information and communication technologies such as broadband and access to mobile telephone networks; - 7.
-Anything else?
+- New developments, extensions and conversions are designed sensitively to respond to the setting of the site, and reflect the rural character of neighbouring buildings, using appropriate scale and materials; - 2.
+Schemes incorporate modern and innovative designs including sustainable design technologies to maximise resource and energy efficiency; - Sites have suitable and safe access.
+The impact of additional traffic from development proposals on existing rural roadworks should be carefully considered and suitable measures should be proposed to encourage appropriate traffic speeds; - 4.
+Sufficient provision is made for adequate off-street parking where development is accessed from narrow rural roads; - 5.
+Provision is made for food growing opportunities such as through community allotments or orchards and gardens; and - 6.
+Provision is made for the integration of information and communication technologies such as broadband and access to mobile telephone networks.